G20 finance chiefs cite 'intensified' trade row, but don't call for its resolution

 U.S. Treasury Secretary Steven Mnuchin said on Saturday he did not see any impact on U.S. growth from the trade conflict, and that the government would take steps to protect consumers from higher tariffs.

+Mnuchin met People’s Bank of China Governor Yi Gang on Sunday in the first meeting of high-level U.S. officials in a month.
+In a tweet, Mnuchin called the meeting “constructive” and “a candid discussion on trade issues,” but offered no other details.

-The Buenos Aires G20 summit in December 2018 launched a five-month trade truce between the United States and China to allow for negotiations to end their deepening trade war.
+At the Buenos Aires G20 summit in December 2018, the United States and China agreed to a five-month trade truce to allow for negotiations to end their intensifying trade war.
 But those talks hit an impasse last month, prompting both sides to impose higher tariffs on each other’s goods as the conflict nears the end of its first year.

 TRUMP-XI SUMMIT